Kimberlee97/tp/docs/UserGuide.md

 **General behaviour:**
 - **Flexible usage:** You can add, edit, or delete remarks for any business partner.
-- **Instant updates:** Changes appear immediately on the partner’s card.
+- **Instant updates:** Changes appear immediately on the partner’s profile.
 - **Hidden by default:** The `remark` field only appears after a remark has been added.

 #### Adding or editing a remark: `remark INDEX rm/REMARK`